balena-io-experimental/audio/README.md

 version: '2'

 volumes:
-  pulse:                          # Only required if using PA over UNIX sockets
+  pulse:                          # Only required if using PA over UNIX socket

 services: